-Inequality decreases slightly from Disposable to Consumable Income, meaning that once we add income received as indirect subsidies and subtract income that represents indirect taxes paid, the resulting distribution is more equal.17 The indirect taxes included here are the Value-Added Tax (VAT) and the Excise tax (including the fuel excise); the revenue collections allocated under these taxes are equivalent to approximately 2.0 percent of cumulative Market Income plus Pensions.
-VAT, the non-fuel Excise, and the Fuel Excise account for approximately 52, 45, and 3 percent of the total indirect taxes allocated.18 The Indirect Subsidies included here are the Rural Electrification program, the Water Supply program, and the Agricultural Input subsidies program; these three subsidies together provide benefits equal to approximately 0.2 percent of cumulative Market Income.
-The Water Supply program is the largest indirect subsidy (in terms of expenditure) while the Rural Electrification program and the Agricultural Input subsidy program transfer approximately the same benefit totals.
-Table 6 below provides the marginal impacts of these fiscal policy instruments on inequality and poverty (at Final Income).
+indirect taxes paid, the resulting distribution is more equal.28 The indirect taxes included here are the VAT and the excise tax (including the fuel excise); the revenue collections allocated under these taxes are equivalent to approximately 2 percent of cumulative market income plus pensions.
+VAT, the non-fuel excise, and the fuel excise account for approximately 52, 45, and 3 percent of the total indirect taxes allocated.29 The indirect subsidies included here are the Rural Electrification Program, the Water Supply Program, and the Agricultural Input Subsidy Program; these three subsidies together provide benefits equal to approximately 0.2 percent of cumulative market income.
+The Water Supply Program is the largest indirect subsidy (in terms of expenditure) while the Rural Electrification Program and the Agricultural Input Subsidy Program transfer approximately the same benefit totals.
+Table 5 provides the marginal impacts of these fiscal policy instruments on inequality and poverty (at final income).

 Most households pay more in indirect taxes than they receive in indirect subsidies, but enough poor households receive enough subsidies such that the poverty rate actually stays constant when indirect taxes and subsidies are allocated.
-Rural households, primarily, may be lifted out of poverty when the government spends to deliver goods and services (water, electricity, and agricultural inputs) at below market prices (Table 6).
-Among poor households only, total subsidies received represent about 0.8 percent of their (cumulative) Disposable Income, but the share of total subsidies received rises with income.
+Rural households, primarily, may be lifted out of poverty when the government spends to deliver goods and services (water, electricity, and agricultural inputs) at below market prices (table 5).
+Among poor households only, total subsidies received represent about 0.8 percent of their (cumulative) disposable income, but the share of total subsidies received rises with income.
 Subsidies can have a poverty-reduction impact, but relative to direct transfers they are an inefficient way to assist poor and vulnerable households as subsidies are targeted towards higher-volume users by design.